 OVERVIEW

-- A business owner operating any type of business entity can open a solo 401k.
-Owners of a sole proprietorship, LLC, partnership, C corporation, or S corporation are all eligible to open an account as long as they have no full-time W-2 employees that work over 1,000 hours per year in their business (excluding their spouse).
+• A business owner operating any type of business entity can open a solo 401k.
+Owners of a sole proprietorship, LLC, partnership, C corporation, or S corporation are all eligible to open an account as long as they have no employees, including part-time employees who are at least 21 years of age, and have worked over 500 hours per year for 3 consecutive 12-month periods (excluding a spouse).

 There seems to be some confusion around what business entities are eligible to open a solo 401k account.
 Because it’s called a “solo” 401k, and also often referred to as an individual 401k or a one-participant 401k, many people assume that the plan is only for sole proprietors.